Typhoon Phanfone kills at least 16 in Philippines - The Observers - France 24

 Though much weaker, Phanfone tracked a similar path as Super Typhoon Haiyan -- the country's deadliest storm on record which left more than 7,300 people dead or missing in 2013.

 "It's like the younger sibling of Haiyan.
-It's less destructive, but it followed a similar path," Cindy Ferrer, an information officer at the Western Visayas region's disaster officer, told AFP.
+It's less destructive, but it followed a similar path," Cindy Ferrer, an information officer at the Western Visayas region's disaster bureau, told AFP.

+In San Jose town in Occidental Mindoro, a video uploaded by the local government showed overturned fishing vessels and ruined shanties on the coast due to the storm.

-Tens of thousands of people in the mostly Catholic nation had been forced to evacuate their homes on Wednesday, ruining Christmas celebrations.
+Tens of thousands of people in the mostly Catholic nation were forced to evacuate their homes on Wednesday, ruining Christmas celebrations.

 Many others were not able to return to their families, with ferries and plane services suspended.

-Among those killed Phanfone was a police officer who was electrocuted by a toppled electric post while patrolling.
+Among those killed was a police officer electrocuted by a toppled post while patrolling.

 The Philippines is the first major landmass facing the Pacific typhoon belt, and is hit by an average of about 20 major storms a year.